Genetics of Alcohol Use Disorder

 How do genes influence alcohol use disorder?

-Alcoholism often seems to run in families, and we may hear about scientific studies of an “alcoholism gene.”
-Genetics certainly influence our likelihood of developing alcoholism, but the story isn’t so simple.
+Alcohol use disorder (AUD) often seems to run in families, and we may hear about scientific studies of an “alcoholism gene.”
+Genetics certainly influence our likelihood of developing AUD, but the story isn’t so simple.

-Research shows that genes are responsible for about half of the risk for alcohol use disorder.
-Therefore, genes alone do not determine whether someone will become an alcoholic.
+Research shows that genes are responsible for about half of the risk for AUD.
+Therefore, genes alone do not determine whether someone will develop AUD.
 Environmental factors, as well as gene and environment interactions account for the remainder of the risk.*

 Can our genes affect alcohol treatment?

-Scientists are also exploring how genes may influence the effectiveness of treatments for alcohol use disorder.
-For instance, the drug naltrexone has been shown to help some, but not all, alcohol-dependent patients to reduce their drinking.
-Research has shown that alcoholic patients with variations in a specific gene respond positively to treatment with the drug, while those without the specific gene do not.
+Scientists are also exploring how genes may influence the effectiveness of treatments for AUD.
+For instance, the drug naltrexone has been shown to help some, but not all, patients with AUD to reduce their drinking.
+Research has shown that patients with AUD who also have variations in a specific gene respond positively to treatment with the drug, while those without the specific gene do not.
 A fuller understanding of how genes influence treatment outcomes will help doctors prescribe the treatment that is most likely to help each patient.***

 What is NIAAA doing to learn more?

 NIAAA has funded the Collaborative Studies on Genetics of Alcoholism (COGA) since 1989, with the goal of identifying the specific genes that influence alcohol use disorder.
 In addition, NIAAA funds investigators’ research in this important field, and also has an in-house research emphasis on the interaction of genes and the environment.
-NIAAA is committed to learning more about how genes affect alcohol use disorder so that treatment—and prevention efforts—can continue to be developed and improved.
+NIAAA is committed to learning more about how genes affect AUD so that treatment—and prevention efforts—can continue to be developed and improved.